Zettelkasten Online Paper by Niklas Luhmann: Communication with Noteboxes (Revised Edition)

 Fixed numbers, abstracted from any content-based order relying on the entire structure has a number of advantages which, taken together, enable us to reach a higher type of order.
 These advantages are:

 1. The possibility of arbitrary internal branching.
 We do not need to add notes at the end, but we can connect them anywhere—even to a particular word in the middle of a continuous text.
 A notecard with number 57/12 can then be continued with 57/13, etc. At the same time it can be supplemented at a certain word or thought by 57/12a or 57/12b, etc. Internally, this notecard can be complemented by 57/12a1, etc. On the page itself I use red letters or numbers in order to mark the place of connection.
 There can be several places of connection on a notecard.
 In this way, a kind of internal growth (Wachstum nach innen) is made possible, depending on what kind of material for thought occurs.
 The disadvantage is that the originally continuous text is often broken up by hundreds of intermediate notecards.
-But if we systematically number the papers, we can find the original textual whole easily.
+But if we systematically number the notes, we can find the original textual whole easily.

 2. Possibility of linking (Verweisungsmöglichkeiten).
-Since all papers have fixed numbers, you can add as many references to them as you may want.
+Since all notes have fixed numbers, you can add as many references to them as you may want.
 Central concepts can have many links which show on which other contexts we can find materials relevant for them.
-Through references, we can, without too work or paper, solve the problem of multiple storage.
+Through references, we can, without too much work or paper, solve the problem of multiple storage.
 Given this technique, it is less important where we place a new note.
 If there are several possibilities, we can solve the problem as we wish and just record the connection by a link [or reference].
 Often the context in which we are working suggests a multiplicity of links to other notes.
 This is especially the case when the card index is already voluminous.
 In such cases it is important to capture the connections radially, as it were, but at the same time also by right away recording back links in the notecards that are being linked to.
 In this working procedure, the content that we take note of is usually also enriched

 3. Register.
 Considering the absence of a systematic order, we must regulate the process of rediscovery of notes, for we cannot rely on our memory of numbers.
 (The alternation of numbers and alphabetic characters in numbering the notecards helps memory and is an optical aid when we search for them, but it is insufficient.
 Therefore we need a register of keywords that we constantly update.
 The fixed numbers of the particular notecards is also indispensable for the register.
 Another complementary aid can be the bibliographical apparatus.
 Bibliographical notes which we extract from the literature, should be captured inside the card index.
 Books, articles, etc., which we have actually read, should be put on a separate notecard with bibliographical information in a separate box.
 You will then not only be able to determine after some time what you actually read and what you only noted to prepare reading, but you can also add numbered links to the notes, which are based on this work or were suggested by it.
 This proves to be helpful because our own memory—others will have similar experiences to mine—works in part with key words and in part with author's names.